mediaelement/mediaelement/docs/usage.md

 <a id="grid"></a>
 ## Responsive grid

-Since `MediaElement` can adapt its size to be responsive, some might be tempted to use CSS or Javascript to create a responsive grid of videos.
+Since `MediaElement` can adapt its size to be responsive, some might be tempted to use CSS or JavaScript to create a responsive grid of videos.

 So far, right now the best plugin to be used with `MediaElement` for this task has been [Flexr](http://flexrgrid.com/).